 😊

+There is something proprietary about our diagrams; and it is that there is nothing more that the traditional musical and technical rudiments in them!
 It is true that you can play in a position, with a fingering that will not honor that shape.

 But having said that, you can still know that the shapes are there; and still do cover the scale at that position.
 Once again, if you begin to see even one interval, then it's the scale construction that will begin to "trace out".
 Even if you play out of a shape's position: your "changed fingering" hasn't changed the shape!

-It is true that the positions on the neck where you can play out of the shape's intended fingering is fewer than the fingerings in-position.
+It is also true that the positions on the neck where you can play out of the shape's intended fingering is fewer than the fingerings in-position.
 That is partly due to our choice of the first finger as the "preferred" stretch.
 Still, in more cases than not, you really can't shift out here, without eventually then shifting back in.
 Sometimes you'd be fingering a half step with the same finger; and sometimes there's common in-position tones, which simply allow you to re-finger a stretch with the first or fourth finger.
 (So there can also seem to be some "natural gravity" towards the uncontrived shapes this way.)

 What we've been discussing so far would in fact be termed an abstraction.
 We've been silently ignoring the actual notes that you'd be playing; and therefore also, the notes at each fret and string on the neck.
 The diagrams apply to any key, and are shifted to anchor at your root note on the neck.

-So, for the actual note names: if you reinforce these shapes in only one key, then you'll be seeing those notes all along the neck.
-Any amount of application should help to reinforce the notes on the neck — and it is important to have an understanding of the notes at the strings and frets.
 To gain a little exercise in learning the notes, the diagrams can simply help connect you more easily to the neck — they should reduce any work with connecting your figures to the fretboard, and allow you to shift focus more on the notes.
 You can simply shift your focus to the note names; to reinforce that.
-And in either case, as we've said, you should always look "through" the shapes to the notes that you are playing there.
+In either case, as we've said, you should always look "through" the shapes to the notes that you are playing there.

 Playing in different keys will result in the same set of shapes, and in the same order; and with the same root note marker in each Shape.
 The marker with the root note of any key, will always be at the same location in every shape.
 All of the shapes are then simply shifted to a different fret for your given key.
 So in other words, all of the connected shapes are shifted up and down the neck, to align with any key's root note.